SumoLogic/sumologic-documentation/docs/integrations/global-intelligence/apache.md

 For each Apache server, hourly signals for the past 7 days are used to construct the benchmark distribution for a given signal such as requests per second.
 A given server’s hourly readings for each day are compared with the benchmark signals to determine the daily distance from the benchmark.
 If a server is consistently different from the benchmark, such a server is behaving differently from the population for a given signal.
 Changes, such as a sudden increase in distance between days, are more significant than the absolute value of distance on any given day.

-## Installing the Global Intelligence for Apache App
+## Installing the Global Intelligence for Apache app

 {@import ../../reuse/apps/app-install-v2.md}

 ## Viewing Global Intelligence for Apache dashboards​